Circiter/r2d2-in-sed/README.md

 (`> /dev/dsp` should be changed to an appropriate thing that works on your system.)

-Supported commands (all numbers are in base 1) a sequence of which can be feed to the stdin:
+Supported commands (all numbers are in base 1) a sequence of which can be fed to the stdin:
 ```
 seed <random_seed>;
 glissando <direction> <initial_frequency> <final_frequency> <duration>;